fioprotocol/fips/fip-1.md

 ---

 ## Abstract
+This FIP implements the following:
+* Adding ability to transfer FIO Domain to new owner using new action
+* Adding ability to transfer FIO Address to new owner using new action
+* Adding new API end points for FIO Domain transfer, FIO Address transfer
+* Adding new fees for FIO Domain transfer and FIO Address transfer

 ## Motivation
-Both FIO Domain and FIO Address are non-fungible tokens (NFTs) that are owned by a FIO public key.
-There is currently no support in FIO Protocol for transferring of ownership of either NFT.
+Both FIO Domain and FIO Address are non-fungible tokens (NFTs) that are owned by a FIO Public Key.
+Ability to transfer ownership is a must, yet there is currently no support for it in FIO Protocol.
 It was always assumed that this will be one of the first improvements to the FIO Protocol.
-FIO Address can be associated to FIO Requests, FIO Data, address mappings, and owner private key is required to decrypt some of this data.
-It is therefore prudent that when a FIO Address is transferred, the associated data is first purged.

 ## Specification
 ### Transfer FIO Domain